 On Aug.
-9, 1974, the same day President Richard Nixon decided to resign, Patterson was about to unveil a two-year-long project known as the San Mateo Memorial Room Wall.
+9, 1974, Patterson was about to unveil a two-year-long project known as the San Mateo Memorial Room Wall.
 It was a display commemorating the first unit adopted.
 Letters, memorabilia, photos and artifacts tell the story of the city that stood up for one unit during the Vietnam War.

-"When the government officials realized that one city had done something during the Vietnam War, they turned to me and they sent out many letters,” said Patterson.
+"When the government officials realized that one city had done something during the Vietnam War, they turned to me and they sent out many letters,” Patterson said.
 “I've got a file cabinet full of letters from congressmen and senators."

 Mayors wrote Patterson and asked how to adopt a unit.
-She said it all "happened in a flash, setting set on the road to get ASA incorporated as a non-profit.
+She said it all "happened in a flash," setting on the road to get ASA incorporated as a nonprofit.

 Today, she said, she still needs the same kind of response.

 "Imagine if I had the support of those senators and congressmen again?" she asked.
 "Imagine if I had a little bit of support from people who could do the follow-up systems for me so I could travel and talk to service members on different bases, and cities, mayors and communities."